-The ECC has adopted several Decisions related to the operation of FSS systems in the Ka-band, in particular ECC/DEC/(05)01, ECC/DEC/(05)08, ECC/DEC/(06)02 and ECC/DEC/(06)03.
+The ECC has adopted several Decisions related to the operation of FSS systems in the Ka-band, in particular ECC/DEC/(05)01 [1], ECC/DEC/(05)08 [2], ECC/DEC/(06)02 [3] and ECC/DEC/(06)03 [4].

 Work has been conducted within the ITU-R to examine the issues related to the operation of ESOMPs in Kaband FSS networks.
-Report ITU-R S.2223 identifies technical and regulatory issues to be considered in regulations for ESOMPs.
-In ECC Report 184, the CEPT has studied the technical and regulatory requirements related to the operation of ESOMPs and determined technical limits required for ESOMP operations.
+Report ITU-R S.2223 [5] and ITU-R S.2357 [6] identify technical and regulatory issues to be considered in regulations for ESOMPs.
+In addition, WRC-15 agreed to allow operation of earth station in-motion in the bands 19.7-20.2 GHz and 29.5-30 GHz by adding footnote 5.527A and adopting Resolution 156 (WRC-15) in the Radio Regulations [7] which contain technical and operational requirements for the operation of earth stations in motion.
+In ECC Report 184 [8] the CEPT has studied the technical and regulatory requirements related to the operation of ESOMPs and determined technical limits required for ESOMP operations.
 These technical conditions would ensure that FSS networks and terrestrial services do not suffer from harmful interference from ESOMPs, especially as ESOMPs, when operating within the national territory of CEPT countries, are expected to transmit only in bands identified for uncoordinated FSS earth stations as per ECC/DEC/(05)01 and ECC/DEC/(05)08.

 Operating on moving platforms, ESOMPs have the potential of causing harmful interference to other satellite networks, due to the possible mis-pointing of the terminal antenna to the intended satellite.
 However, advances in technology, particularly the development of stabilised earth station antennas, have allowed the development of mobile earth stations with very stable pointing characteristics, capable of maintaining a high degree of pointing accuracy even on rapidly moving platforms.
 "Closed-loop tracking" and an automatic capability of muting transmission if mis-pointing towards the intended space station occurs or is about to happen, can ensure that ESOMPs do not represent more risk than typical uncoordinated FSS earth stations, which are often deployed without satellite-tracking capabilities.
 Furthermore, it should be ensured that the aggregate interference caused to other satellite networks by ESOMPs would be no higher than the limits agreed in coordination between the relevant satellite networks.
 To meet these requirements, ESOMPs are required through this Decision to be permanently connected to a Network Control Facility (NCF).
-When properly managed and controlled by the NCF, the technical characteristics of these mobile earth stations are then indistinguishable from typical uncoordinated FSS earth stations in fixed locations from the perspective of inter-satellite network interference.
+When properly managed and controlled by the NCF, the technical characteristics of these mobile earth stations are then indistinguishable from typical uncoordinated FSS earth stations are then indistinguishable from typical uncoordinated FSS earth stations in fixed locations from the perspective of inter-satellite network interference.

 ECC/DEC/(05)01 designates different parts of the 27.5-29.5 GHz band for the use of Fixed Service (FS) and uncoordinated transmit FSS earth stations.
 The intention of this Decision is to provide technical conditions to allow ESOMPs to operate in the parts of the range 27.5-29.5 GHz available for uncoordinated FSS earth stations, and in the band 29.5-30.0 GHz.
-Although the frequency arrangements in the range 27.5-29.5 GHz are well harmonised in CEPT through Decision ECC/DEC/(05)01, there may be cases where a band available for uncoordinated FSS in one country is used for FS systems in a neighbouring country.
+Although the frequency arrangements in the range 27.5-29.5 GHz available for uncoordinated FSS earth are well harmonised in CEPT through Decision ECC/DEC/(05)01, there may be cases where a band available for uncoordinated FSS in one country is used for FS systems in a neighbouring country.
 This could occur, for example, in the band 28.8365-28.9485 GHz, which is designated for uncoordinated FSS earth stations, but is also used for terrestrial services in some CEPT countries.